phpmyadmin/phpmyadmin/faq.rst

 1.42 How can I prevent robots from accessing phpMyAdmin?
 --------------------------------------------------------

-You can add various rules to  to filter access based on user agent field.
+You can add various rules to :term:`.htaccess` to filter access based on user agent field.
 This is quite easy to circumvent, but could prevent at least some robots accessing your installation.